PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-06 07:39:48
+Last updated: 2024-04-06 07:40:21
-Random Quote: What you're doing right now.
-I'm getting a de-rection! - Barney Stinson
+Random Quote: Ted: "My mother is not one-night-stand material!"Barney: "Yeah, you're right.
+It wasn't night and we weren't standing." - Barney Stinson